stainlessai/beakerx-jlab2/BUILDING.md

 The code for this environment comes from multiple repositories and also a fork of table_display that will probably (at some point) be merged into master but this setup seems to work for now.

-NOTE: If you are building from scratch you can skip to step #3
+NOTE: If you are NOT building from scratch (i.e., you've initialized the submodules in this repo) you can skip to step #2

 ## 1. Checkout the required repositories
 This guide assumes you are in some local directory `$BEAKERX_HOME` and you're using Conda at `$CONDA_HOME`